 On Air Now

 Mezzo-soprano Katherine Jenkins has had an incredible career so far.
-But how much do you really know about the Welsh wonder, from her husband and net worth to her most famous songs?
+But how much do you really know about the Welsh wonder, from her husband and children to her most famous songs?

-Katherine Jenkins was born on June 29th 1980 in Neath, Wales.
+Katherine Jenkins is 38 years old.
+She was born on 29 June 1980 in Neath, Wales.

 The classical-crossover singer is best known for her cover of Andrea Bocelli's 'Time to Say Goodbye', as well as 'I Believe', her duet with Bocelli himself.
 She is also known for her operatic version of Evanescence's 'Bring Me To Life', and her covers of 'Hallelujah' and 'The Prayer'.

 Katherine Jenkins has a net worth of $21 million.
 The mezzo-soprano’s company, Jenkinsongs, made a profit of $430,960 on a $439,320 turnover in 2009-10 and her limited liability partnership, KMJ Music, made a profit of $2.37 million on sales of $4.32 million.

 Katherine was something of a boffin at school - she managed to pass her GCSEs and A-Levels with top marks, and passed her Grade 8 voice and piano exams with distinction.

 The young K-J cut her teeth singing in school productions like Calamity Jane and Guys and Dolls.